yumaikas/FGCU-SoftwareEngineeringProject.github.io/_posts/2015-08-20-First-Post.md

 title: Sample post
 ---

-Well will write some stuff here about our progress and what not.
+We will write some stuff here about our progress and what not.